SESYNC-ci/sesync-ci.github.io/_posts/2018-01-04-create-rstudio-from-git.md

 ---
-title: How do I create an R Studio Project from Git?
+title: How do I create an RStudio project with git?
 category: FAQ
 tags:
   - R